Section A: Enrollment, Aid and College Life

 Traffic and parking regulations at the College are authorized by the Board of Trustees

-and codified under the Washington Administrative Code.
-The enforcement of parking
+and codified under the Washington Administrative Code (132N-156 WAC).
+The enforcement

 Drivers of vehicles on campus shall obey all regulatory signs, including stop signs and directional arrows, and shall comply with directions of campus security officers in the control of traffic and parking.